 We had a wonderful meal last night, and I found the recipe purely by accident.
 We hadn’t gone to the store in days, so our selection of produce was running low.
 Basically, all we had in the fridge was broccoli.
 I also had a partial can of coconut milk I wanted to use up (from when I made the Coconut Basmati Rice) and a pumpkin that has been sitting on my counter forever.
+I had a craving for Thai vegetable curry but didn’t dare to hope that I could pull a dish like that off at the last minute.

 Thai-Style Vegetable Curry